Laurent9770/KryvexTrading.com/SUPABASE_MIGRATION_PROGRESS_V2.md

 - **Local Development**: ✅ Working
 - **Database Migrations**: ✅ Applied
 - **Environment Variables**: ✅ Configured
-- **Production Ready**: 🔄 In progress (80% complete)
+- **Production Ready**: 🔄 In progress (85% complete)

 The migration is progressing well with most core functionality now using Supabase.
-The main remaining work is completing the TradingPage.tsx migration and replacing the final legacy services.
+The main remaining work is completing the TradingPage.tsx migration, fixing interface mismatches, and replacing the final legacy services.